extra-kool/alx-system_engineering-devops/0x02-shell_redirections/README.md

-takes a list of words
+that takes a list of words